cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 # Finding a Dataset
 The first step to developing a good machine learning algorithm is using a good dataset.
 Many of the most accurate machine learning algorithms have millions if not billions of entries in their training data sets.
 Fortuntately for us, there are many small yet robust datasets we can use to build our ML algorithms.

 The scikit-learn library comes with some good starting datasets.
-For today's activity, recognizing handwritten numbers from scikit-learn's `digits` dataset.
+For today's activity, we'll be recognizing handwritten numbers from scikit-learn's `digits` dataset.
 To use this dataset, we'll import the `load_digits` function from `sklearn.datasets` and store it in a variable called `digits`.
 ```
 from sklearn.datasets import load_digits
 digits = load_digits()